 You can see in these photos that I used both red and golden beets for this salad.
 Isn't the combination pretty?

-By the way, if you buy beets with the green tops, don't toss those greens!
-They're delicious sautéed in butter or bacon fat along with some garlic, salt and pepper!
+(Note: By the way, if you buy beets with the green tops, don't toss those greens!
+They're delicious sautéed in butter or bacon fat along with some garlic, salt and pepper!)

 I often roast beets along with cubed regular or sweet potatoes or butternut squash.
 Roasted beets, especially when they become slightly caramelized, are like candy to me!
 I especially love them served on top of a green salad with homemade blue cheese dressing (shown here on my salad along with my bunless burger, homemade ketchup, and the sweet and red potatoes I roasted on the same pan with the beets)!